pinzger/pinzger.github.io/_pages/wanted.md

 ### Master's Thesis Projects @ Companies
 Please contact me for more information on available Master's Thesis projects @ companies.
-You are also welcome to propose your own project.
+You are also welcome to propose your own project. **But** note, we will and can not supervise projects requiring us to sign an NDA from the company, potentially limiting our freedom in research.